Kay Francis: Stage career

-In the spring of 1925 Francis went to Paris to get a divorce.
+In the spring of 1925, Francis went to Paris to get a divorce.
 While there, she was courted by Bill Gaston, a former athlete at Harvard and member of the Boston Bar Association.
 Secretly married in October 1925, their marriage was short-lived, with only occasional visits between Bill in Boston and Kay in New York City following her mother's footsteps onto the stage.

 She made her Broadway debut as the Player Queen in a modern-dress version of Shakespeare's Hamlet in November 1925.
 She often "borrowed" wardrobe for fashionable nights out in New York that were reported on by the day's press.
 Francis claimed she got the part by "lying a lot, to the right people".
 One of them was producer Stuart Walker, who hired her to join his Portmanteau Theatre Company.
 She soon found herself commuting between Dayton and Cincinnati, Ohio, and Indianapolis, Indiana.
 She played wisecracking secretaries, saucy French floozies, walk-ons, bit parts, and heavies.

 By February 1927, Francis returned to New York and got a part in the Broadway play Crime.
 A teenage Sylvia Sidney had its lead, but later said that Francis stole the show.

-After Francis' divorce from Gaston in September 1927 she became engaged to society playboy Alan Ryan Jr. She promised his family that she would not return to the stage – a vow that lasted only a few months before she was playing an aviator in a Rachel Crothers play, Venus.
+After Francis's divorce from Gaston in September 1927, she became engaged to society playboy Alan Ryan Jr. She promised his family that she would not return to the stage – a vow that lasted only a few months before she was playing an aviator in a Rachel Crothers play, Venus.

 Francis appeared in only one other Broadway production, titled Elmer the Great in 1928.
 Written by Ring Lardner, produced by George M. Cohan, and starring Walter Huston, the play nonetheless flopped.
 Though flat broke at the time, Francis was unwilling to ask friends for help and determined to "crawl out of this mess herself."

-Huston had been impressed by Francis' performance and encouraged her to take a screen test for his new studio, Paramount Pictures, and the film Gentlemen of the Press (1929).
+Huston had been impressed by Francis's performance and encouraged her to take a screen test for his new studio, Paramount Pictures, and the film Gentlemen of the Press (1929).
 Paramount offered her a starting contract of $300 per week for five weeks.
 Francis made Press and the Marx Brothers film The Cocoanuts (1929) at Paramount's Astoria Studios in Astoria, Queens, New York before moving to Hollywood.